schulbe/vanCTRL/README.md

 ![Turn on Bluetooth?](resources/App%20Screenshots/padded/turn_on_bt.jpg)

-Then it tries to connect to the RaspberryPi (indicated by th Bluetooth Banner with the loading sphere on Top):
+Then it tries to connect to the RaspberryPi (indicated by the Bluetooth Banner with the loading sphere on Top):

 ![Connecting to Raspberry Pi](resources/App%20Screenshots/connecting_bt.jpg)